 The Fall is here!
 It makes me very happy: I love rain, thunderstorms, the sound of lightning, leaves turning yellow, and, of course, Fall harvest foods.
 And, what better way to celebrate the first days of Fall than to cook something yummy with apples!
 I love crepes (A LOT), and I just knew I couldn’t go wrong by combining classic Fall flavors (cinnamon, apples, brown sugar, lemon juice) on top of a crepe, which I also decided to stuff with a little bit of sweetened ricotta cheese, for an extra creaminess.
-I couldn’t believe how delicious these crepes came out to be!
+These crepes stuffed with ricotta cheese filling and topped with caramelized apples are so delicious!

-- 4 medium apples, cored and sliced, length-wise
+- 4 apples , cored and sliced, length-wise

 - 1/4 cup brown sugar